Richard A. Knapp

 Knapp concluded his playing career in 1987 with Tulsa (8-12, 4.33) and the Oklahoma City 89ers (0-1, 6.59 in his only two games in AAA as a player).

 Knapp coached for the Gastonia Rangers (1988), GCL Rangers (1989-1992), Oklahoma City 89ers (1993-1994) and GCL Rangers (1995).
+After the 1994 season he worked as a pitching coach for the Tempe Rafters of the Arizona Fall League.
 He then coached for the GCL Twins in 1996.
 From 1997-2008, he was the minor league pitching coordinator for the Minnesota Twins chain.
-In 2003, he also was pitching coach for the Tigres de Aragua of the Venezuelan League.
-In 2009, he was promoted to the staff of the Detroit Tigers, making the majors as a coach.
-He was let go by the Tigers during the 2011 season and was named minor league pitching coordinator for the Kansas City Royals later that year.
+In 2002 and 2003 he also was pitching coach for the Tigres de Aragua of the Venezuelan League.
+In 2009, he was promoted to the staff of the Detroit Tigers, making the majors as their pitching coach.
+He was let go by the Tigers on July 3, 2011 and was named minor league pitching coordinator for the Kansas City Royals later that year.
+Knapp stayed with the Royals only one season.

 Primary Source: 2009 Tigers Media Guide